Basis Scaling and Double Pruning for Efficient Inference in Network-Based Transfer Learning: Methodology

 \subsection{Pruning Procedure}

-\begin{enumerate} \item Given a pre-trained model, keep all layers up to and including the last convolutional layer and the associating BN and activation layers.
+\begin{enumerate}[noitemsep] \item Given a pre-trained model, keep all layers up to the last convolutional layer and the associating BN and activation layers.
 Add a global average pooling layer and a final fully-connected layer for classification.
 Insert BN layers if needed. \item Decompose each convolutional layer into a convolutional layer and a BasisScalingConv layer (Section \ref{sec:layer_decomposition}). \item Train the model with only the BN layers, the basis scaling factors, and the final fully-connected layer trainable with the desired number of epochs. \item Perform basis pruning by removing the basis vectors whose normalized importance scores are lower than a given threshold (Section \ref{sec:basis_pruning}).
-Train the pruned model as in Step \ref{proc:first_train}.
-Repeat if needed. \item Perform pruning by removing the output channels of the BasisScalingConv layers whose normalized importance scores are lower than a given threshold (Section \ref{sec:double_prune}).
-Train the pruned model as in Step \ref{proc:first_train}.
-Repeat if needed. \end{enumerate} Multiple iterations can be performed in Step \ref{proc:basis_prune} and \ref{proc:double_prune}, though we found that one iteration is enough especially for simpler problems (\eg, MNIST).
+Train the pruned model as in Step \ref{proc:first_train}. \item Perform pruning by removing the output channels of the BasisScalingConv layers whose normalized importance scores are lower than a given threshold (Section \ref{sec:double_prune}).
+Train the pruned model as in Step \ref{proc:first_train}. \end{enumerate} The pseudocode is in Algorithm \ref{alg:prune}.
+Multiple iterations can be performed in Step \ref{proc:basis_prune} and \ref{proc:double_prune}, though we found that one iteration is sufficient.
+In Step \ref{proc:first_train}, each scaling factor in the BasisScalingConv or BN layers modifies the weights of a basis vector or a filter as a whole.
+We regard this as basis-based or filter-based fine-tuning which is more efficient than fine-tuning individual weights.

-Regardless of how the importance scores are computed, it is important to normalize them in each layer.
-This is because some importance scores have different ranges in different layers.
-For example, HRank scores \cite{Conference:Lin:CVPR2020} are matrix ranks which are dependent on the spatial size of feature tensors, thus filters in layers after downsampling have smaller maximum scores.
-Normalizing importance scores allows them to be used within a layer or in the entire model.

 To determine the thresholds in Step \ref{proc:basis_prune} and \ref{proc:double_prune}, we decide the percentage of basis vectors or filters to be removed from the entire model and compute the corresponding threshold.
+This can be done as the importance scores are normalized (Section \ref{sec:basis_pruning}).
 To minimize manual involvements and improve training efficiency, different from \cite{Conference:Li:ICLR2017:Pruning}, no manual layer selections are performed.
 Moreover, we do not use gradual filters removal \cite{Conference:Molchanov:CVPR2019} or filter-by-filter pruning \cite{Conference:Lin:CVPR2020}.
 Only the percentage of basis vectors or filters to be removed is needed.